Jetfire: Transformers: Animated

 Concept art for an Animated rendition of Jetfire, as well as Jetstorm, was shown at BotCon 2008, revealing Jetfire to be a yellowish-colored robot and Jetstorm to be a blue-colored robot.
 He has goggle-like pieces on their foreheads and they both transform into jets.
 Jetstorm and his brother Jetfire are Autobot twins who have been fitted with technology scanned from Starscream while he was in Elite Guard captivity.

 They have the power to create powerful whirlwinds in both robot and jet modes.
-Jetfire has the ability to combine with Jetstorm, forming Safeguard.
+Jetfire can combine with Jetstorm, forming Safeguard.
 In their combined vehicle mode they resemble an X-wing fighter from Star Wars.
-The two are enthusiastic young fighters, but do tend to rush into things.
+The two are enthusiastic young fighters but do tend to rush into things.
 He speaks with both the twins' voices simultaneously.

 Both Jetfire and Jetstorm are the youngest members of the Elite Guard of all time.
 Both Jetfire and Jetstorm speak with Russian accents.
-Apparently they are Sentinel Prime's soldiers, obeying his every command.
+Apparently, they are Sentinel Prime's soldiers, obeying his every command.
 The twins' merging into Safeguard is similar to ChoRyuJin of The King of Braves GaoGaiGar.